-4.4.1.5.2 QS Control Limits
+4.4.1.8.2 Quota Share Control Limits

-If the QP use limits are changed to allow participants to harvest up to a certain weight of total SSRF, Other SSRF or blackgill under the adopted alternative, then consideration should also be given to adjusting the corresponding QS control limits.
+If the QP use limits were changed to allow participants to harvest up to a certain weight of SSRF, Other SSRF or blackgill under the adopted alternative, then consideration should also be given to adjusting the corresponding QS control limits.
 The original QS control limit for the SSRF complex was set at 6.0%, equal to 2/3 of the QP use limit of 9.0% (or, alternatively, the QP use limit was set at 1.5x the QS control limit).

-Based on QS holdings by QS permit owners as of October 2014, there were four QS owners who held SSRF QS equal to or exceeding the SSRF QS control limit of 6%.
+Based on QS holdings by QS permit owners as of October 2014, under No Action there were four QS owners who held SSRF QS equal to or exceeding the SSRF QS control limit of 6%.